 Students can start the program once they have declared a major in at least one BBS bachelors program and have completed at least one full-time semester of in-residence study (not counting credits from AP, IB, CLEP or dual-credit).
 The program is not appropriate for students with less than 31 hours to complete prior to graduation because they usually are not able to complete program requirements.
 First-year freshmen start the program their second semester (typically spring) while all other students (including transfer students) can start either fall or spring, but fall is recommended.

 Admission is competitive and by application.
 Students’ prior high school and college grades and class rank will be considered, along with SAT and/or ACT test scores (when available).
 Students must also submit a personal essay and two letters of recommendations.
-Students wishing to apply for the Dean's Scholars Program should complete the application form and return it to:
+Students wishing to apply for the Dean's Scholars Program should complete the application form (currently being updated) and return it to:

 Behavioral and Brain Sciences

 The University of Texas at Dallas